I love it when a couple incorporates their pets in their engagement sessions.

 Include your fur-baby in a portion of the engagement session

-I would always recommend us photographing with your fur-baby first when they have the most attention.
+I would always recommend us photographing with your pet first when they have the most attention.

-I came across the situation a while ago where the couple’s dog wanted to run around and sniff absolutely everything.
-So I would suggest getting there early and allowing your pet to acclimatise to the area so that they are more focused when it is time for the shoot.
+Dogs are excited and want to sniff around new places.
+So I would suggest getting there early and allowing your pet to acclimatise to the area so that they are more focused when it’s time for the shoot.

-You want to look your best for your engagement session and so should your fur-baby.
-A nice fresh fluff for the pup will really make them happy and picture ready!
+You want to look your best for your engagement session, and so should your fur-baby.
+A nice fresh groom will really make them happy and picture ready!

-It is always best to have someone who can care for the pup whilst we are shooting.
-The sessions can last anywhere from an hour to two hours, so you’ll want to bring someone who doesn’t mind hanging around with us and taking care of your pup whilst we are finishing up your session.
+It is always best to have someone who can care for your pet whilst we are shooting.
+The sessions can last around an hour, so you’ll want to bring someone who doesn’t mind hanging around with us and taking care of your pet whilst we finish up your session.

 Props, Signs & Bows

-Sometimes couples will have a bowtie, a special collar or a sign saying “My Humans Are Getting Married” to wear around their neck during the session.
-No need to go overboard, but it is always good to have a prop or two for them.
+You may have a bowtie or a sign saying “My Humans Are Getting Married” to wear around their neck.
+It’s always good to have a prop to hand.

 - Extra Waterbowl/Water.
-If we are going to be shooting outside in the middle of July and it’s hot, your pup will get thirsty so make sure you bring water for them to drink
+If we are going to be shooting outside in the middle of July and it’s hot, your Pet will get thirsty, so make sure you bring water for them to drink.

 - Lint Roller.
-Dogs tend to shed, and we don’t want doggy hair all over you in the remainder of the photos.
-Stick one in your bag before leaving the house in case you need it
+Dogs tend to shed, and we don’t want dog hair all over you in the remainder of the photos.

 - Your dogs’ favourite toy/treat.
-Your dog definitely has a favourite toy or treat that they love the most.
-Bringing this along will help to keep their attention focused and will help when posing them for a photo
+Bringing this along will help keep their attention focused and help when posing them for a photo.

-I hope this helps prepare your fur-baby(s) for their photo op during your engagement session.
-I do encourage bringing them to your session and including them in this special moment in your life.
-They are part of your family, so why not?
-Drop me a message for any specific questions you may have in regards to your session and bringing along your four-legged friends.
+I do encourage bringing pets to your session and including them in this special moment in your life.
+Drop me a message for any specific questions you may have regarding your session and bringing along your four-legged friends.